 Yes, you may be a little over them, but you also don’t want to burn any bridges.
 And also, you’ll probably need a letter of reference from them at some stage.
 So, you know what you really need to do is write a kickarse resignation letter.

 Easier said than done… or written?
 Don’t worry, we’re here to help.
-Mamamia‘s People and Culture Manager, Nicolle Stuart, knows all too well the importance of a ‘good’ resignation.
+Mamamia‘s People and Culture Manager, Nicolle Stuart and Talent Acquisition Specialist, Deborah Francis know all too well the importance of a ‘good’ resignation.

 How to quit: before your formal resignation letter.

-“Resigning is not easy; the stress and anxiety effects people, more than it should,” she says.
+“Resigning is not easy; the stress and anxiety effects people, more than it should,” says Nicolle.

 “I always recommend checking the period you’re obliged to give notice, and then, with the right timing, verbally resigning to your manager first.
 Talk them through your reasons and thank them.